SedWilliams/C-labs/general_c/memory_in_c.md

 The variable name `str` is simply a label for that address in memory.

+Since the type is one single byte (char), whenever this variable is used, it expects the string to end in a null terminator.
+A null terminator is simply a byte with all bits set to 0.

 Other types have different bits and bytes (and encodings) associcated with them.